All Episodes

 HSI, we had a lot of resources.

-So, like, if they didn't have money to fund an operation or they didn't have the manpower, right?
+So like if they didn't have money to fund an operation or they didn't have the manpower, right?

-I could go ahead and get easily 10-20 guys.
+I could go ahead and get easily 10, 20 guys.

-Why would that re be so little um agents?
+Why would there be so little agents?

 There's not many.